aau-claaudia/hpc/docs/ucloud/sdu-datacenter-migration.md

 # UCloud datacenter migration

 The new SDU data center is now operational, and UCloud services are up and running.
+If you find any issues please let us know through the serviceportal.

 ## Timeline